Images of Gout (6)

 - Maintain a healthy weight.

-The goals of treatment of gout are to reduce the pain associated with acute attacks, to prevent future attacks from occurring, and to avoid the formation of tophi and kidney stones.
+The goals of gout treatment are to reduce the pain associated with acute attacks, to prevent future attacks from occurring, and to avoid the formation of tophi and kidney stones.

-Your physician may recommend one or more of the following treatments for acute attacks:
+Your medical professional may recommend one or more of the following treatments for acute attacks:

 - Rest and elevation of the affected joint